-Genital herpes (HSV) is the fourth most common type of sexually transmitted diseases, affecting billions of people in the world.
-There are two main types of viruses that cause the disease, which are divided into type 1 and type 2 herpes simplex Herpes virus.Note 6
+Genital herpes (HSV) is the fourth most common sexually transmitted disease, affecting billions of people worldwide, and there are two main viruses that cause the disease, namely herpes simplex virus type I and type 2.Note 6

-The incidence of genital herpes in most countries is between 2-74%, and the difference is very large.
-In some African countries, the prevalence rate is more than 70%, which not only increases the risk of HIV infection, but also increases the transmission rate of HIV.
+The incidence of genital herpes varies greatly between 2 and 74% in most countries, and in some African countries, the prevalence rate is more than <>%, not only increasing the risk of HIV infection, but also increasing the rate of HIV transmission

 Are there any side effects of propolis?

 Propolis has been used by humans for hundreds of years and is a safe natural substance (whether oral or topical), but possible side effects include allergic reactions, such as rashes, local burning, gastrointestinal discomfort and other allergic symptoms (although allergies may also appear some time after use)

 - Do not use if you have been allergic to bees or their related products such as honey, pollen, royal jelly or aspirin (containing salicylate compounds).